 OUR SCHOLARSHIPS AT A GLANCE

 - The Mentoring, Access, and Persistence (MAP) Program provides transition and scholarship support to students as they navigate steps after high school.
-Next application deadline Feb.
-28, 2021.
-Learn more about the program here and in our scholarship overview, and apply here after January 1, 2021.
+Currently accepting applications for the high school class of 2022—join the cohort today!

-- The Compass Workforce Grant provides financial support for young adults from Maine’s unbridged islands to help pay for workforce expenses associated with pursuing a certificate or credential that leads to high-value employment.
-Applications accepted on a rolling basis the first of every month.
-Learn more and click here to apply after January 1, 2021.
+- The Compass Workforce Grant provides financial support for young adults from Maine’s islands, including Deer Isle-Stonington, to help pay for workforce expenses associated with obtaining a certificate or credential used to pursue a job or career path.
+Applications are accepted on a rolling basis at the first of every month.
+Learn more and click here to apply.

 - The Geiger Education and Travel Scholarship supports full-time teachers and administrators in schools on Maine’s year-round, unbridged islands through funding for off-island professional development and experiential learning opportunities.
-Teachers may learn more here and apply here after January 1, 2021.
-Application deadline is Feb.
-28, 2021.
+Check back for information on the next round of applications.

 Outer Islands Teaching & Learning Collaborative